Which Halo Grain Free Wet Recipes Get

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet dog food containing a significant amount of meat.

 Halo Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to Halo.
+The following automated list (if present) includes all dog food recalls related to Halo through December 2023.